costycnc/costycnc-costycnc-grbl-1.1-unipolar/grbl_costycnc_1.1_unipolar/Readme.md

-system.c line 43 to 68 comented (skip)
+system.c line 43 to 57 commented (skip)

 	// Returns control pin state as a uint8 bitfield.
 Each bit indicates the input pin state, where
 	// triggered is 1 and not triggered is 0.
 Invert mask is applied.
 Bitfield organization is